-Snap-on does not believe that its trade, finance or contract receivables represent significant concentrations of credit risk because of the diversified portfolio of individual customers and geographical areas.
-See Note 4 for further information on receivables and allowances for credit losses.
+Snap-on does not believe that its trade accounts, finance or contract receivables represent significant concentrations of credit risk because of the diversified portfolio of individual customers and geographical areas.
+See Note 4 for further information on receivables and allowances for doubtful accounts.

-Other accrued liabilities: Supplemental balance sheet information for "Other accrued liabilities" as of 2020 and 2019 year end is as follows:
+Other accrued liabilities: Supplemental balance sheet information for "Other accrued liabilities" as of 2019 and 2018 year end is as follows: